johnbcarpenter/USC_IML288/CLASS/WEEK04.md

 - [IN-CLASS CODE EXAMPLES](https://github.com/johnbcarpenter/USC_IML288/tree/master/CODE/WEEK04)

 ## Homework 02 // Due 2018.09.17
-**Part I. Generate a Graphic that you can vary with Position (x,y), Size and Color**
+**Part I. Generate a Graphic that can have Different Positions (x,y), Sizes and Colors**
-and think about how to use variables in your design, and the topics described in the previous lecture (form + color).
+and think about how to use variables in your design + and the topics described in the previous lecture (form + color).
 _Size: appropriate to the work and fits within 1280x720 pixels (e.g. a square work would be 720x720 pixels)_

 **Part II.
 Use a "for loop" to Generate a Composition with a bunch (100?)
 Variations of Your Graphic**